 This course is worth one full-year credit and is contingent on adequate enrolment.
 Students are usually in class three days per week, in Brno, for two 90-minute sessions each morning; exact class times will be provided at the pre-departure orientation.
-Mandatory field trips are an integral part of each course, and will usually be in the form of a two- or three-day overnight trip to another city in Central Europe.
+Mandatory field trips are an integral part of each course and will usually be in the form of a two- or three-day overnight trip to another city in Central Europe.
 Students do not have a lot of time for independent travel during the program but will have some free time on field trips to explore other cities on their own.

-RSM395Y0 Special Topics: Strategy in the European Context
+RSM397Y0 Institutions and Organizations in the European Context